Advocacy - How you can help

 Advocacy is defined as the public support or recommendation of a particular cause or policy.

-We advocate for the long term recovery support needed for those in the most critical form of substance abuse, addiction.
-On December 20, 2019, President Trump signed the Consolidated Appropriations Act of 2020 (Public Law 116-94), which allocated FY 2020 funding for the Recovery Hosing Program.
-The statutue provides that the grant funds shall be treated as Community Development Block Grant (CDBG) funds under Title 1 of the Housing and Community Development Act of 1974
+We advocate for the long-term recovery support needed for those in the most critical form of substance abuse, addiction.
+On December 20, 2019, President Trump signed the Consolidated Appropriations Act of 2020 (Public Law 116-94), which allocated FY 2020 funding for the Recovery Housing Program.
+This statute provides that the grant funds shall be treated as Community Development Block Grant (CDBG) funds under Title 1 of the Housing and Community Development Act of 1974.

 Although persons in recovery are protected under federal fair housing law, unfounded fears fueled by stigma result in widespread housing discrimination at the state and local level.

-These are the people who do not have much time left before their addiction takes their life..
+These are the people who do not have much time left before their addiction takes their life.
 These are the people for whom the medication assisted treatments will not or did not work.
-These are people who at this point, have lost everything they have owned to the disease of addiction.
-These are people who have lost their friends, family, children, jobs, transportation, and homes.
+These are the people who at this point, have lost everything to the disease of addiction.
+These are the people who have lost their friends, family, children, jobs, transportation, and homes.
 Many of these people have been incarcerated for their disease.
 These are people who live in fear, shame, guilt, despair and loss of self on a daily basis.
 Their world consists of one thing: survival.
-But the disease has damaged their brain to believe that survival is getting the addictive substance, no matter how, much like the desparate need for food or water to one who is starving to death or dying of thirst.
+But the disease has damaged their brain to believe that survival is getting the addictive substance, no matter how, much like the desperate need for food or water to one who is starving to death or dying of thirst.

 We advocate for the victims of addiction